SyncfusionExamples/WPF-RichTextBox-Examples/Samples/Automatic Suggestion/Multiple Suggestion Provider/README.md

 # Multiple Suggestion Provider
-This sample demonstrate, how to use two or more mention characters at a time in SfRichTextBoxAdv control.
+This sample demonstrate, how to use two suggestion providers.
+Here we have used ‘@’ and ‘#’ as mentions characters in SfRichTextBoxAdv control.